solutions-for-realvalue/solutions-for-realvalue/README.md

 - 👋 Hi, I’m @solutions-for-realvalue
-- 👀 I’m interested in exploring natural solutions where AI can outperform human efforts to create tangible value.
+- 👀 I’m interested in using AI to provide natural, effective solutions that create tangible value, particularly in real estate analytics and business strategy.
-- 🌱 I’m currently learning Python, R, Claude AI, and Mistral AI to advance in data science and machine learning.
+- 🌱 I’m currently enrolled in the **Information Technology: Business and Advanced Analytics** program, focusing on advanced analyses, predictive modeling, and stakeholder engagement.
-- 💞️ I’m looking to collaborate on projects that use AI to simplify complex problems in business, real estate, and beyond.
+- 💞️ I’m looking to collaborate on projects involving real estate AI solutions, business case development, and data visualization.
-- 📫 How to reach me: natureuplift@protonmail.com or [GitHub Issues](https://github.com/solutions-for-realvalue/solutions-for-realvalue/issues)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/arnaldo-sepulveda) | Email: natureuplift@protonmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I started as an engineer and transitioned into AI because it felt like the perfect mix of logic and creativity.
+- ⚡ Fun fact: I started as an engineer and transitioned into AI because it felt like the perfect mix of logic and creativity, and I love combining data insights with storytelling to bring clarity and impact to complex challenges.